 #5 Download this free ebook:

-I wrote an entire guide on how to start investing in 30 days.
-This book will give you confidence and guide you through the first steps of your investing journey.
+I wrote an entire workbook to give you confidence and guide you through the first steps of your investing journey.